 It’s the opposite with canned foods.
-A raised lid is something to always be alarmed with when canning foods, but in fermentation, it is a good sign and means the good bacteria are fermenting and bubbly and doing their job.
-Canned foods contain no good bacteria (it is all dead) so a raised lid means danger.
+A raised lid is something to always be alarmed with when canning foods, but in fermentation it is a good sign and means the good bacteria are fermenting and bubbly and doing their job.
+Canned foods contain no good bacteria (they are all dead) so a raised lid means danger.

 5: You Need To Use Salt

 It's really important to use salt to make cultured veggies.
 Without salt your veggies will be slimy and mushy.
 Salt keeps them crunchy.
 If you're using just salt to make cultured veggies, you need to use more salt than called for in recipes that use a starter culture (see above).
 This will ensure that the pH drops and the vegetables ferment properly.
 You can really use any type of salt, although I'd encourage you to use salt with minerals.
 Fermentation loves minerals and so does your body.
 They make everything work better.
 Salt in its natural form contains 80+ minerals until we start refining it and removing all the minerals.
 I like Celtic Sea Salt and Himalayan salt to make my veggies, but you can pick any salt that suits you.
 Salt is important when it comes to making cultured veggies.